cliffwang0825/starfighter-game/README.md

 - **Device pixel ratio scaling** renders to high-resolution canvases for crisp visuals on Retina/HiDPI screens.
 - **Responsive layout** adapts the canvas to portrait or landscape orientations up to tablet-sized viewports.
 - **Touch-friendly gestures** leverage pointer events with subtle smoothing for accurate mobile control, including a double-tap bomb gesture on phones and tablets.
-- **Boss escalations & level theming** cycle through changing nebula palettes, background starfields, and multi-phase boss ships that echo Star Wars-inspired silhouettes with metallic specular highlights.
+- **Boss escalations & level theming** cycle through changing nebula palettes with dimmer starfields, randomized star colours per sector, and multi-phase boss ships that echo Star Wars-inspired silhouettes with metallic specular highlights.
+- **Difficulty presets** (Easy/Medium/Hard) tune enemy durability, projectile density, spawn cadence, and boss aggression so the opening patrol is approachable while the hard setting becomes a bullet-hell gauntlet.
-- **Power-ups and bombs** introduce screen-clearing ordnance, shield boosts, speed bursts, and spread cannons to help players survive three hits per life across three lives.
+- **Power-ups and bombs** introduce screen-clearing ordnance, shield boosts, speed bursts, a three-tier spread cannon, and a piercing laser cannon to help players survive three hits per life across three lives.
+- **HUD metadata** keeps the author credit (Cliff Wang), semantic version, and release date visible alongside score, lives, hull, and bomb counts.
 - **Soundtrack and SFX** are synthesised at runtime with a mute toggle, and can be replaced with licensed audio assets.
 - **Persistent best score** stored locally so high scores survive reloads.